Codecademy/docs/content/javascript/concepts/promise/terms/race/race.md

   - 'paths/full-stack-engineer-career-path'
 ---

-Returns the first Promise in an `iterableObject` that is either resolved or rejected.
+Returns the first promise in an `iterableObject` that is either resolved or rejected.

 ## Syntax